efdevcon/DIPs/DIPs/DIP-63.md

 ## Summary of Proposal

-A lot of people will travel to DevConVI.
+A lot of people will travel to Devcon SEA.
 This will impose a number of risks to these people: flight Delays, baggage loss, theft, and others.
-We will build a decentralized travel insurance for DevConVI participants.
+We will build a decentralized travel insurance for Devcon SEA participants.

 ## Abstract
 We will offer a FlightDelay Insurance for DevconVI attendees.